Pear-Cut Diamond or Marquise Diamond- Which One Will Make Your Fingers Look Better?

 What is the difference between a diamond cut and a diamond shape?

-A diamond shape and a diamond cut are two variable things, which are often used and confused between.
-The shape or form is anything that depicts the outline of an object, here the diamond.
-The shapes range from round brilliant, pear and cushion shapes.
+A diamond shape and a diamond cut are two various things, which are often confused.
+The shape or form is anything that depicts the outline of an object, here is the diamond.
+The shapes range from round brilliant, pear, cushion shapes, etc.

-What are the cut defects for pear and marquise?
+What are the cut defects for pear and marquise diamonds?

 Slender football- this defect is, as the name suggests, a thinner version of the actual required size of the diamond.
 The diamond is slender and the other proportions of the cut too, are not very apt, hence there is a visible reduction in the brilliance of the gem.

-The size ratio of the pear cut diamond ranges from 1.5 to 1.75, of which 1.75 comprises the most elegant ones.
-The classic symbolism of pear-shaped diamond as a teardrop, is the reason for it being more preferred in engagement rings.
+The size ratio of the pear cut diamond ranges from 1.5 to 1.75, of which 1.75 (L/W) comprises the most elegant ones.
+The classic symbolism of the pear-shaped diamond as a teardrop is the reason for it being more preferred in engagement rings.

 The ideal size ratio of a marquise cut diamond is 1.7 to 2.15, but the ideal ratio is 1.9.
 Although marquise cut is also an unconventional cut, it is preferred less as compared to a pear shape.